Masterclass Artistic Research

 Fee Altmann, Managing Director IKF / Institute for Artistic Research Filmuni, Arts Management & Creative Producing

-Jean-Pierre Bekolo, Filmmaker, Cameroon, Africa and Lecturer Duke University, USA
+Jean-Pierre Bekolo, Filmmaker, Cameroon and Lecturer Duke University, USA

 Prof. Angelica Böhm, Professor Fundamentals of Scenography, Transmedia Storytelling, Filmuni, Germany